A New Vision of Reality...

 spiritual challenges of our time.
 Diarmuid O’Murchu, Quantum

-The threat of global warming, the urgent need to free
+The threat of climate change, the urgent need to free

-ourselves from dependency on oil and the current financial crisis could
+ourselves from dependency on oil and the ongoing financial crisis could

 be the triple catalyst that offers us the opportunity of bringing about